 What I offer clients

 MY EXPERTISE comes from roughly two decades of post-advertising work and another two decades in journalism.
-My marketing experience has focused on storytelling, innovative social/digital advertising and digital content marketing.
+My marketing experience has focused on storytelling, innovative social/digital advertising and the invention of content marketing.
 (You can find the compact, job-by-job version of my life on LinkedIn.)

 I can help your organization build the integrated structures and processes you need to create and sustain great multi-channel content marketing.
 I can help find the core brand story that will connect most powerfully with your audience.
 I can formulate effective strategies based on that core narrative.
 I can help create and execute campaigns and tactics.
 I do all this through a tested, disciplined process of collaboration.